Best Sleep Position for Neck Pain

 In this position, one side of your body bears your entire weight.
 Even though this sleep style is generally healthy, it does comes with complications.

 Side sleeping can lead to pressure building up.
 This pressure can cause inflammation, preventing the soft tissue from repairing and may even break down healthy cells during the night.
 These pressure points have a tendency to cause pain.
 This is especially true when it comes to the cervical portion of the spine.
+Typically, the best mattress for side sleepers is of medium firmness because it’s supportive enough to maintain healthy spinal alignment but soft enough to alleviate pressure points under major joints.

 When a sleeper lays on their side, a gap forms between the head, neck, and the mattress.
 To rectify this problem, a pillow of appropriate height and firmness should be placed under the head and up against the shoulder.
 This pillow should allow the head to remain in a neutral position.